ibm-cloud-docs/openshift/openshift_ts.md

   * <img src="images/icon-vpc.png" alt="VPC infrastructure provider icon" width="15" style="width:15px; border-style: none"/> VPC Generation 2 compute

 {: tsSymptoms}
-You try to create a VPC cluster by using the [Red Hat OpenShift on IBM Cloud console](https://cloud.ibm.com/kubernetes/catalog/create){: external}.
+You try to create a VPC cluster by using the [{{site.data.keyword.openshiftlong_notm}} console](https://cloud.ibm.com/kubernetes/catalog/create){: external}.
 You have an existing [VPC for Generation 1 compute](https://cloud.ibm.com/vpc){: external} in your account, but when you try to select an existing **Virtual Private Cloud** to create the cluster in, you see the following error message:
 ```
 No VPC is available.
 Create a VPC.
 ```
 {: screen}

 {: tsCauses}
-During cluster creation, the Red Hat OpenShift on IBM Cloud console uses the API key that is set for the `default` resource group to list the VPCs that are available in your {{site.data.keyword.cloud_notm}} account.
-If no API key is set for the `default` resource group, no VPCs are listed in the Red Hat OpenShift on IBM Cloud console, even if your VPC exists in a different resource group and an API key is set for that resource group.
+During cluster creation, the {{site.data.keyword.openshiftlong_notm}} console uses the API key that is set for the `default` resource group to list the VPCs that are available in your {{site.data.keyword.cloud_notm}} account.
+If no API key is set for the `default` resource group, no VPCs are listed in the {{site.data.keyword.openshiftlong_notm}} console, even if your VPC exists in a different resource group and an API key is set for that resource group.

 {: tsResolve}
-To set an API key for the `default` resource group, use the Red Hat OpenShift on IBM Cloud CLI.
+To set an API key for the `default` resource group, use the {{site.data.keyword.openshiftlong_notm}} CLI.
 1. Log in to the terminal as the account owner.
 If you want a different user than the account owner to set the API key, first [ensure that the API key owner has the correct permissions](/docs/openshift?topic=openshift-users#owner_permissions).
     ```
     ibmcloud login [--sso]